Computing higher Leray-Serre spectral sequences of towers of fibrations: Preliminaries

 The notion of object with effective homology makes it possible to compute the homology groups of \ql complicated\qr\ objects by using the associated effective complexes to perform the computations, which can be easily carried out via standard algorithms for homology.
 The method is based on the following idea: given some objects $X_1, \ldots, X_n$, a \emph{constructor} is an algorithm which produces a new object $X$ (in Section~\ref{sec:pert_EZ} we will detail the case of the total space of a fibration as an example of a constructor).
 We assume that effective homology versions of the objects $X_1, \ldots , X_n$ are known, and we require that the constructor produces also an effective homology version of the space $X$.
 In this way, the effective chain complex $D_*$ associated with $X$ can be used for the computations, and the relationship with the original chain complex $C_*(X)$ is kept thanks to the equivalence $C_\ast(X) \lrrdc D_\ast$.

-The most significant achievement of the effective homology technique concerns the possibility to compute the homology of infinitely generated chain complexes, which are not uncommon in algebraic topology and homological algebra, associated with interesting objects.
-We say that a chain complex $C_*$ is of \emph{infinite type} or \emph{infinitely generated} if at least one of its chain groups $C_n$ is an infinitely generated $\Z$-module.
+The most significant achievement of the effective homology technique concerns the possibility to compute the homology of chain complexes of infinite type, which are not uncommon in algebraic topology and homological algebra, associated with interesting objects.
+We say that a chain complex $C_*$ is of \emph{infinite type} if at least one of its chain groups $C_n$ is not a finitely generated $\Z$-module.
 For brevity, we say that an object $X$ is of infinite type when the associated chain complex $C_*(X)$ is of infinite type.
 In this case, since one cannot save a list of all generators and express the differential maps as matrices, standard algorithms for homology are not directly applicable, and the effective homology technique is the only known way to deal with these situations.

 The effective homology method has been implemented in the system Kenzo~\cite{Kenzo}, a Common Lisp 16,000 lines program devoted to symbolic computation in algebraic topology, which has made it possible to determine homology and homotopy groups of complicated spaces and has proved its utility successfully computing some previously unknown results (for example, homology groups of iterated loop spaces of a loop space modified by a cell attachment, components of complex Postnikov towers; see~\cite{RS06} for details).